rtyler/brokenco.de/_posts/2015-11-10-choose-happiness.md

 ---

-I remember the first time that I experienced "burn out", the manifestation of not physical but mental exhaustion that is often alluded to but often not described in the tech industry.
+I remember the first time that I experienced "burn out", the manifestation of not physical but mental exhaustion that is alluded to but often not described in the tech industry.
 I had completed my first semester as a Computer Engineering student at Texas A&M and was an absolute wreck.
-It after dinner on a Friday, I had picked up some McDonald's, Double Quarter Pounder with Cheese, not because I liked it necessarily but because my friend Bill had told me it was the cheapest and most calorie dense thing on the menu.
+It was after dinner on a Friday, I had picked up some McDonald's, Double Quarter Pounder with Cheese, not because I liked it necessarily but because my friend Bill had told me it was the cheapest and most calorie dense thing on the menu.
 He was a junior and